ekothe/academic/content/home/about.md

 # Biography

-Emily Kothe is a Lecturer in the School of Psychology at Deakin University.
-She is Co-Director of the Deakin Laboratory for Meta-Analytic Research (DeLMAR) and co-founder of the [Misinformation Lab](http://misinformationlab.com).
+Emily Kothe is a Senior Lecturer in the School of Psychology at Deakin University.
+She is co-founder of the [Misinformation Lab](http://misinformationlab.com).
 Her research interests include the mechanisms underlying successful behaviour change and the development and evaluation of theory based interventions.

 She also acts as a consultant in research methods and research synthesis.